‘As sick as you can get:’ How a Seattle man, hospitalized for 2 months, beat the coronavirus and lived to tell about it

 “I don’t know if I’m really supposed to say this,” Lipke said, but a heart doctor at Swedish came in to work one Monday and confided to her that “he really couldn’t believe Michael had lived through the weekend.”

-“I’ve never been through such a difficult life experience,” Flor’s wife, Elisa, says.
+“I’ve never been through such a difficult life experience,” Elisa says.
 “My breast cancer was one thousand percent easier than this.
 There was a textbook for that, but this was a roller coaster.”

 Lipke also went old-school, as she put it, by inserting a catheter through Flor’s heart and into his lungs.
 It’s a technique for analyzing heart function that she said isn’t much used anymore.
 But it allowed them to hyper-tune his care, just as his heart was failing.